aliraytekin/startup_search/README.md

 - Have a sidebar on the left to switch pages
 - The use of a table instead of cards to display startups information
 - The feel of a SaaS dashboard

+# Coding Diary

+## 28/10/2025:
+At one point, the table filters seemed to have a mind of their own: instead of showing hundreds of startups, only a few appeared.
+I double-checked everything: pagination, count, even `startups.count` in Rails always said 30 per page, yet the data on screen was far fewer.

+Curious (and also mildly panicking), I peeked into the SQL logs and found the culprit: the query used plain joins instead of left_outer_joins.
+That tiny difference meant ActiveRecord was excluding startups without related records, silently cutting the dataset.

+One switch later from joins → left_outer_joins — and suddenly the results came back to life.
+Filters working perfectly, and a valuable reminder: SQL joins are sneaky little things.

 ## Roadmap (ordered by priority):

-- Finalize the UI design for the dashboard
+- Finalize the UI design for the dashboard ✅
 - Create and manage startups (with associated location, application, and contact data)
 - Testing	RSpec (Rails)	Model specs for search and scopes (planned extension)